arenic3/arenic3/README.md

 # About Me:
-Hello I'm Nicolás, an undergraduate Creative Computing student at Goldsmiths.I enjoy working with sound synthesis/analysis, front&back end web development, and creating immersive digital experiences!
+Hello I'm Nicolás, an undergraduate Creative Computing student at Goldsmiths.
+I mainly work with audio(visual) processing and synthesis, from graphics programming to audio engineering.
+I also enjoy software engineering for creative practices.